malmossa/Weather/README.md

-# JsSiteTemplate
+# JavaScript Project
-This a Starter JS Template for All JavaScript projects
+This a weatherJavaScript projects that uses an API